More Life

-More Life is a commercial mixtape by Canadian rapper and singer Drake.
+More Life is the fifth commercial mixtape by Canadian rapper Drake.
 Described and marketed as a playlist, some publications have referred to it as a mixtape.
-It was released on March 18, 2017, through Republic Records and distributed by Cash Money Records and Young Money Entertainment.
+It was released on March 18, 2017, through Young Money Entertainment, Cash Money Records, and Republic Records.
 Production of More Life was handled by a variety of record producers, including 40, Frank Dukes, Boi-1da, Murda Beatz, T-Minus, Nineteen85, and Kanye West, among others.
 An ensemble of guest vocalists also appear, including West, Young Thug, Giggs, Skepta, Quavo, Travis Scott, 2 Chainz, Jorja Smith, Sampha, and PartyNextDoor.

 The songs on the mixtape feature a broad range of genres, including R&B, dancehall, grime, trap and Afrobeats.
 Supported by the singles "Fake Love", "Passionfruit", "Free Smoke", "Portland", and "Glow", More Life received generally positive reviews and debuted at number one on the US Billboard 200, earning 505,000 album-equivalent units.
 It was Drake's seventh consecutive number one album, and also broke several streaming records.
 Though a mixtape, it was named one of the best albums of 2017 by several publications.
 By the end of 2017, the mixtape had accumulated over two million album-equivalent units in the US.